NETL-RIC/CO2-Pipeline-Routing-Tool/README.md

 PyInstaller can be asked to copy necessary data via the `more_datas` list of tuples in the spec file.
 Format is `('<source location>', '<packaged destination>')`.

+If the dev environment doesn't agree with pyinstaller there is a `pyinstaller_env.yml` included that should bundle without issue.

 ### Electron